kibo-tylerbrinkman/KUPT.tyler_custom_bpm.1.0.0.Release/docs/How-to-extend-Kibo-Fulfillment-workflows.md

 * Navigate to the Kibo Fulfiller App and step through the workflow tasks for the corresponding shipment
 * Confirm the functionality of your custom workflow

-## Syncing your fork with the upstream repository
+## Syncing custom fork with the upstream repository

 1. Open Terminal.